Live wisely. Travel and learn. Share. Gain experiences, make good to others, care about the environment and you’ll get to know yourself better.

 I love to add some scientific point of view to my videos and articles.
 To let them be like strong bridges over usually bumpy and crazy roads all over the world.

-Smile to a stranger, plant a tree, take a train instead of plane, make somersaults to make someone laugh!
+Smile to a stranger, plant a tree, make somersaults to make someone laugh!
 And ask a scientist, psychologist or environmentalist – WHY is it working like this?
 WHAT’s going on?
 HOW could I make the road better?

 Our mission is to share, inspire and double the good energy in the world!